Matsumotorise/MD-CV/index.md

     : Bots for Oldschool Runescape with basic anti-ban support.

 ## Usual Workflow
-+ I am running Arch Linux with i3 with tiling script keybinds and Tilda as my terminal emulator.
++ I am running Arch Linux with i3 with tiling script keybinds and st as my terminal emulator.
 + For development, I use Webstorm, CLion, InteliJ, and PyCharm in my programming.
 These JetBrains products support Vim-emulation, Git integration, and other plugins that keeps the development environment comfortable while retaining IDE generation.

 # Work and volunteer experience